 Breast changes occur in the postpartum period.
 Lactation will begin.
 Women who are not breastfeeding should be taught to wear a tight bra and avoid breast stimulation.
-There are changes to the woman’s heart.
-Cardiac output and stroke volume increase after delivery, but will gradually decrease in cardiac output from 7.42 L/min at 38 weeks of gestation to 4.96 L/min at 24 weeks postpartum.
-As early as two weeks postpartum, there are reductions in left ventricular size and contractibility as compared with term pregnancies.
+There are changes to the woman's heart.
+Cardiac output and stroke volume increase after delivery but will gradually decrease in cardiac output from 7.42 L/min at 38 weeks of gestation to 4.96 L/min at 24 weeks postpartum.
+As early as two weeks postpartum, there are reductions in left ventricular size and contractibility compared to term pregnancies.

 Is she at risk for postpartum depression?
 How can you educate her about postpartum depression?